+TITLE

 Abstract

-Early screening and intervention of ASD could significantly improve the life quality of children with autism.
-The observational process of ASD diagnosing and lack of experts make the technology-based ASD screening methods more necessary.
-Early ASD screening based on behaviors is one of the most reliable methods that could be done by analyzing children playing patterns.
-This research extends the smart toy car functionalities by adding shaft encoders to detect attention to details traits in children with ASD.
-Also, by optimizing the feature selection method and modifying the SVM, the new system screens the ASD with multiple modalities that improve the accuracy by 10%.
+Early screening, which can lead to early diagnosis and intervention of children with autism (ASD), can significantly improve the life quality of children with autism.
+The observational process of ASD diagnosis and lack of experts make the technology-based ASD screening methods more necessary.
+Early ASD screening based on behaviors is one of the most reliable methods that could be done by analyzing children’s playing patterns.
+This paper presents an extension of the smart toy car functionalities by adding shaft encoders to detect attention details traits in children with ASD.
+Thus, the proposed approach uses two different modalities that improve screening accuracy by 10%.

 Introduction

-ASD (autism spectrum disorder) is a neurodevelopmental disorder that causes social communication and interaction problems.[1] since ASD is becoming more prevalent in the last years[2], early screening and intervention can be very effective by reducing the impacts of the disorder.
-For diagnosing autism, experts should observe the severity of the symptoms and interview the parents.
-It is a time-consuming and challenging process, besides due to the lack of experts, especially in low and middle-income societies, many cases remain undiagnosed.
-It becomes essential to develop technology-based screening methods to make screening services widely available to overcome these challenges.
+Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder that causes social communication and interaction problems [1].
+Unfortunately, ASD is becoming more prevalent in the last two decades [2].
+On the other hand, studies show that early diagnosis resulting in early intervention can effectively reduce the disorder's impacts.
+For diagnosing autism, experts should observe children and interview parents to determine the severity of the symptoms.
+Unfortunately, it is a time-consuming and challenging process.
+Furthermore, many cases remain undiagnosed due to the lack of widespread experts, especially in low and middle-income societies.
+Consequently, it becomes essential to develop technology-based screening methods to make screening services cheap and widely available to overcome these challenges.

-Many technology-based methods are originated from the CHAT family[3] questionnaires, multiple mobile apps, and web applications[4] developed for this purpose.
-Many of these methods implement a machine-learning algorithm to improve the screening accuracy.[5]
-Though these methods prove effective, they heavily rely on observing the behavioral symptoms[3, 6].
-Many researchers focus on the biological markers of ASD[7]; they use brain imaging techniques[8] to find [9]any identification[7, 10].
-Studying biomarkers is not limited to brain imaging techniques; EEG-based methods are proved effective too, i.e., William J. Bosl et al. focused on early screening of ASD by a data-driven method based on the EEG's data, they reached 95% sensitivity and PPV at some ages.[9]
-Although these methods are proven effective, they require costly equipment; besides, putting a child in such an environment may cause many discomforts that could easily affect the test's accuracy, so behavioral studies have significant advantages.
-Wearable devices like smart glasses or sensors [10][11][12]have some advantages in analyzing ASD symptoms.
-For example, Stereotypical Motor Movements that multiple methods have been developed to detect.
-Rad, N. M et al. proposed a Convolutional Neural Network that uses accelerometer sensor data worn on multiple body points.[11]
-Robots also are accepted as helpful tools in ASD screening, especially for simulating social interactions; i.e., M. Moghadas and et al. developed a vision-based method to analyze human-robot interaction between children with ASD and a parrot-like robot that classify between autistic and non-autistic groups with the accuracy of 81.3%[13][13]

-Although wearable devices are a useful method for ASD screening, it is always challenging to persuade a young toddler to wear such devices, especially children with special needs; besides, wearing such devices is usually a major distraction that affects the procedure.
-Robots are an excellent option for evaluating social interactions, but they are costly and usually require operators to handle the process.
+Many technology-based methods are originated from the CHAT family[3] questionnaires, in paper-based format or mobile apps or web applications[4].
+These methods employ machine learning algorithms to improve the screening accuracy [5].
+Although these methods prove effective, licensed clinicians and observers should do them, making them time-consuming and exhausting [3, 6].
+To overcome the shortcomings of the questionnaire-based systems, many researchers have focused on biological markers of ASD[7] using brain imaging techniques like fMRI[8] or EEG methods to find ASD symptoms[9][7, 10].

+[9] Although these methods are proven effective, they require costly equipment.
+Furthermore, putting a child in an fMRI or putting on an EEG cap may cause many discomforts limiting the usage of these approaches.
+On the other hand, wearable devices like smart glasses or sensors are used for ASD screening [10][11].
+Despite the lower cost of these systems compared to fMRI and EEG, they still need to be conducted at dedicated centers.
+Intelligent observation of behaviors is a method to overcome the biometric and wearable methods.
+For instance, Moghaddas et al. developed a vision-based method to screen children with ASD based on the interaction between children with ASD and a parrot-like robot [12].
+Although this approach reduces mentioned difficulties in wearable methods, but still depends on dedicated centers to conduct the screening.
+[11][13]

+That is why home-based IoT devices such as the intelligent toy car[13] were designed to perform screening in children's natural settings at a very low cost.
+Along with this trend, in this study, we improved our smart toy car by incorporating two shaft encoders on the wheels of our car to see if children with autism focus on the wheels instead of the whole car more than Typically Developed (TD) children.
+This new modality, combined with its initial modality, which was based on capturing the acceleration features in playing with the car, helped improve screening accuracy by 10%.
+In other words, our contribution is in incorporating two modalities to better screen ASD.